-That is a mathematic impossibility with boutique brands of chalk paint, or even with the premixed brands at the home improvement stores.
+That is a mathematic impossibility with pre-mixed brands of chalk/mineral paint, or even with the premixed brands at the home improvement stores.
 Besides that, I got to choose the exact colors I wanted.

 Now’s the part where you get super glad you made it through my little math tangent…